 Basic Vinaigrette Dressing

-You can now watch how to make a Basic Vinaigrette Dressing, and other dressings, in our Cookery School video lesson below.
+Watch how to make a Basic Vinaigrette Dressing, and other dressings, in our Cookery School Video, just click the image to play.

 Begin by placing the garlic in the mortar followed by the salt and crush them together then what happens is the salt draws out the liquid and it will break down into a purée.

-If you don’t have a pestle and mortar, crush the garlic with the salt on a board using the blunt edge of a knife as we show in our video techniques. (link) Then put the garlic purée in a jar with some freshly milled black pepper and the mustard powder, then add the vinegar and oil and screw the lid tightly onto the jar and give it all a really vigorous shake to combine all the ingredients.
+If you don’t have a pestle and mortar, crush the garlic with the salt on a board using the blunt edge of a knife as we show in othe video.
+Then put the garlic purée in a jar with some freshly milled black pepper and the mustard powder, then add the vinegar and oil and screw the lid tightly onto the jar and give it all a really vigorous shake to combine all the ingredients.

 At any time you can add freshly squeezed lemon juice in place of the vinegar and some of the zest too if you like.
 I like White Bean and Tuna Fish Salad and Baby Summer Vegetables with Lemon Vinaigrette, which I make with lemon juice, white wine vinegar and light olive oil.
 See related recipes below.